braintree/braintree_android/DEVELOPMENT.md

 ## Deployment and Code Organization

-* Code on master is assumed to be in a relatively good state at all times
+* Code on main is assumed to be in a relatively good state at all times
   * Tests should be passing, all demo apps should run
   * Functionality and user experience should be cohesive
   * Dead code should be kept to a minimum